roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 ### Templating

-`erb-hiera` started life as a tool that was dedicated to generating Kubernetes manifests from our templates, it contained some logic which interpreted our directory structures and pulled out information from the directory structure to use as the lookup scope when searching hiera for data.
-This was fine, but soon we wanted to use `erb-hiera` in other places where we have similar use cases, e.g: our infrastructure as code repository.

-`erb-hiera` turned into a generic templating tool, here's an example of what a config to deploy various versions of a deployment to different contexts looks like:
+`erb-hiera` is a generic templating tool, here's an example of what a config to deploy various versions of a deployment to different contexts looks like:

 ```
 - scope: